matt-gardner/util/README.md

 # Change log

+## Version 2.2.1

+- Switched to using a real logging framework, instead of print statements.

 ## Version 2.2

 - Added parallel execution of substeps in a pipeline, which required adding inProgressFiles.
 Note